Jeonghun-Suh/pipyproject/ServerSoftware/README.md

-# Software for Linux Server
+# Software for Linux CentOS 7 Server

 ## FTP server setup
 This program is for CentOS 7 Linux server (I think the other UNIX based OSs will be OK.) .